SWECO BUILDING STANDARDS GUIDANCE NOTE

 Introduction

-This guidance note is aimed to assist surveyors verifying the clients view that the building work proposed is in an independent section designated as a non HRB use.
-It is important that the surveyor follows the principle that the client provides their documented view as to why the proposal is a “non HRB independent section” for verification as part of the statutory process.
+It is important that the RBI follows the principle that the client provides their documented view as to why the proposed work is independent for verification as part of the statutory process.

 Guidance

-If two buildings are linked by an enclosed walkway, the walkway must have its own independent means of access and egress, for the buildings to be considered independent.
+If two buildings are linked by an enclosed walkway, the walkway must have its own independent means of access and egress for the buildings to be considered independent.

 The contents of this Guidance Note are confidential to Sweco and the intended recipient and are subject to copyright in favour of Sweco.
 The content of this Guidance Note must not be reproduced by any person (including the intended recipient) without the prior written consent of Sweco.